Factorization of the dijet cross section in hadron-hadron collisions: Introduction

 \section{Introduction}

 The study of jet physics in high energy scattering has reached a sophisticated level.
-Many of the factorization theorems for inclusive scattering processes have been established both in QCD and in soft-collinear effective theory (SCET) \cite{Bauer:2000ew,Bauer:2000yr,Bauer:2001yt}.
-More differential quantities such as the transverse momentum dependence of the final-state particles or jets \cite{Stewart:2013faa}, and the jet substructures \cite{Dasgupta:2013ihk} have been studied.
-Though we probe more differential quantities, not all the factorization theorems are provided yet.
-But the factorization theorems should be proved since they offer a fundamental basis for theoretical predictive power.
+Many of the factorization theorems for inclusive scattering processes have been established both in QCD and in soft-collinear effective theory (SCET)~\cite{Bauer:2000ew,Bauer:2000yr,Bauer:2001yt}.
+More differential quantities such as the transverse momentum dependence of the final-state particles or jets~\cite{Stewart:2013faa}, and the jet substructures~\cite{Dasgupta:2013ihk} have been studied.
+When we probe more differential quantities, the factorization theorems should be first proved in order that each factorized part can be computed in perturbation theory offering predictive power.

-In general, the factorization theorem states that the prediction for physical observables consists of the product or the convolution of the hard, the collinear and the soft parts.
-In proving the factorization theorem for various scattering processes, it is important to verify that each factorized part is infrared (IR) finite.
+In general, the factorization theorem states that the expression for physical observables is written as the product or the convolution of the hard, the collinear and the soft parts.
+In proving the factorization theorem, it is important to verify that each factorized part is infrared (IR) finite.
 Otherwise the dependence of the renormalization scale does not solely come from the ultraviolet (UV) divergence, which invalidates the scaling behavior of the factorized parts.
-If some components are not IR finite in the factorized form, the factorized parts should be reshuffled such that the redefined or rearranged quantities are IR finite.
-If the IR divergence remains even after the rearrangement, the quantity at hand is not physical.
+If some components are not IR finite in the factorized form, the factorized parts should be refactorized such that the redefined or rearranged quantities are IR finite.
+If the IR divergence still remains even after the rearrangement, the quantity at hand is not physical.

-A fully inclusive quantity is IR finite to all orders due to the Kinoshita-Lee-Nauenberg theorem \cite{Kinoshita:1962ur,Lee:1964is} since the IR divergence from the virtual correction is cancelled by that of the real correction.
-It should hold true also for exclusive physical quantities such as the dijet cross section, in which the phase space for the real gluon emission is constrained by the jet algorithm.
+A fully inclusive quantity is IR finite to all orders due to the Kinoshita-Lee-Nauenberg theorem~\cite{Kinoshita:1962ur,Lee:1964is} since the IR divergence from the virtual contribution is cancelled by that of the real contribution.
+It should hold true also for exclusive physical quantities such as the dijet cross section, even though the phase space for the real gluon emission is constrained by the jet algorithm and the beam veto.
+However, large logarithms appear due to the slight mismatch of the phase spaces for the virtual and real contributions.